 the variables ShadowPricea,h and OPF/SCUCAdjusta are defined as set forth in Formula N-5, the variables O/R-t-S Allocationa,t,h and Responsibilityh,q,o are defined as set forth in Formula N-9, and the variables FlowImpacta,h,o and Oh are defined as set forth in Formula N-8.

-20.2.4.3 Charges and Payments for the Secondary Impact of DAM Outages and Returns-to-Service
+20.2.4.3 Charges and Payments for Upratings and Deratings

 The ISO shall use U/D DAM Constraint Residuals to allocate U/D Congestion Rent Shortfall Charges and U/D Congestion Rent Surplus Payments, as the case may be, among Transmission Owners pursuant to this Section 20.2.4.3.
 Each U/D Congestion Rent Shortfall Charge and each U/D Congestion Rent Surplus Payment allocated to a Transmission Owner pursuant to this Section 20.2.4.3 is subject to being set equal to zero pursuant to Section 20.2.4.5.